EthanGrahn/godot-localization-editor/README.md

 ## Installation

 ### Godot Plugin
-Copy the `addons/localization_editor_plugin_g3` folder into your Godot project's `addons` folder.
+Copy the `addons/localization_editor` folder into your Godot project's `addons` folder.
+Exclude `addons/localization_editor/google_translate` if you do not want the Google Translate API included.

 ### Standalone
 Download the latest version from the [GitHub Releases](https://github.com/EthanGrahn/godot-localization-editor/releases) page and run the .exe (Windows) or .x86_64 (Linux).
+Executables with `_NoGoogle` in the name do not include the Google Translate API.

 ## Usage Guide